ebobrow/node-ts-boilerplate/README.md

 yarn dev
 ```

-Then go to http://localhost:3000 and it should say Hello World
+Then go to http://localhost:3000 and it should say Hello World!